Daniil Medvedev: Playing style

-Medvedev is a counterpuncher.
+Medvedev is known as a counterpuncher.
 Standing at 1.98 m tall, he has a very powerful first serve capable of reaching 148 mph.
 He hits long, flat groundstrokes, often wearing opponents down with lengthy baseline rallies.
-Medvedev's biggest weapon is his ability to play consistently.
-He has not thrived on power and spin but has been able to land the ball between the lines over and over again.
+Medvedev's biggest weapon is consistency.

 Medvedev is also known for his strong return of serve.
 He tends to adopt a very deep position at the back of the court which allows him to hit full-swing groundstrokes rather than blocking the serve back into play.
 He also possesses one of the best backhands on tour.
 His forehand is generally the weaker shot of the two.
-He is known for his very defensive play.
-Medvedev is a moderately strong competitor mentally, evident in his attitude on the court, playing style, and demeanor in big matches.
-Initially possessing a short temper, Medvedev eventually learned to control himself and display a calm demeanor in important matches.
-According to Francisca Dauzet, the performance coach he has been working with since 2018, he has "monstrous mental potential" and is learning to control his impatience.
-He has at times been "unable to channel his outbursts", but Dauzet describes him as a quick learner who is "fast at catching things".
+He is known for his defensive approach to play.
+Medvedev has been characterized as a relatively strong competitor mentally, evident in his attitude on the court, playing style, and demeanor in big matches.
+Since 2018, he has worked with performance coach Francisca Dauzet, who has said Medvedev has "monstrous mental potential" and is working to control his impatience.

 Medvedev's preferred surface is hardcourt and he has been one of the best and most consistent players on the surface since he first broke through to the top 10 in 2019.
 He has shown to be highly antagonistic towards clay, where he struggles the most.
 Medvedev suffers on clay due to his style of playing flat strokes and the fact that his movement, one of his biggest strengths on a hardcourt, is hampered.
 Medvedev himself said that he dislikes clay because it makes surrounding areas dirty.
 In 2021, during a match against Alejandro Davidovich Fokina, Medvedev said, "I don't want to play here on this surface!" and "This surface is for losers."
 Over time, Medvedev managed to get more comfortable with clay and adjust to the surface.
 He has since achieved solid results on the surface including a Masters title at the 2023 Italian Open.

 With his playing style, Novak Djokovic has described Medvedev as a very complete player and in October 2019 Alexander Zverev called him the best player in the world.
 2019 ATP Finals champion, Stefanos Tsitsipas, once described his way of playing as "very boring"; but later said "he just plays extremely smart and outplays you".

 Medvedev has sometimes had an antagonistic relationship with crowds.
 At the 2021 US Open (which he won) and 2022 Australian Open, Medvedev was frequently booed and antagonized by the home crowd.
 At the 2023 US Open, Medvedev lashed out at the crowd, asking if they were "stupid" and asking them to "shut up."